sinefunc/proton/manual/tips/simple_folder_structure.md

       about.html
       contact.html

-      .hyderc
+      .protonrc
       _/
         layouts/
         partials/
         public/
         extensions/

-You may do this by editing your Hyde config file like so:
+You may do this by editing your Proton config file like so:

     site_path:       .
     layouts_path:    _/layouts